Godsmith/trainfinity3/README.md

 ## TODO

 - Make the train destinations stations, not single tiles.
-- Support two-finger panning and zooming
-- cancel button when laying track
 - Missions
   	- Deliver first of each cargo
   	- Something that requires actually working production lines: